lasiaylo/VoogaPeaches/doc/USE_CASES_EXTRA.md

     * Allow user to add new folder to library panel and input customized vector images
 * Entity Animated Image
     * Primary Actor: Render, imagescript
     * Use a series of imagescript set inputstream command to change the render for a animated effect.
+* User Accounts for Developers
+    * Primary Actor: AuthoringInitializer
+    * Prompt user for username on program startup, then load their personalized settings from local files, or database
+* Add password protection to user accounts
+    * Primary Actor: AuthoringInitializer
+    * Prompt user  for both username and password
+    * Run SHA256 on password input, test against hash locally/on remote.
+Add bypass incase any of us forget our passwords...
+* Develop workspace theme inside Authoring
+    * Primary Actor: StyleSettingsPanel
+    * User opens the panel, which loads current style settings and allows user to edit and save changes, after some validation.
+* Ability to print to console on events (for debugging / testing)
+    * Primary Actor: ConsolePanel
+    * User can attach print scripts to entities or events that print specified variables / text to the console panel while the game is running in the authoring environment.